-The Board of Directors (the "Board") is responsible for the other information.
-The other information comprises the information included in the annual report, but does not include financial statements and our auditors' report thereon.
+Management is responsible for the other information.
+The other information comprises the information included in the annual report but does not include financial statements and our auditors' report thereon.
 The annual report is expected to be made available to us after the date of this auditors' report.